California State University, Fullerton, B.A. with high honors, Political Science, Minor in Economics, 1985

 With nearly 30 years of experience in health law, including eight years leading teams in complex nonprofit health systems, Ms. Cammarano brings to her practice a synthesis of health law expertise and an inside understanding of the challenges and needs of health care providers in today's swiftly changing health care environment.

 Ms. Cammarano’s practice focuses on representing health systems, hospitals, and other health care providers in all types of transactional matters, including mergers and acquisitions, joint ventures, joint operating agreements, affiliations, financings, and advising and representing providers on tax matters.
-She also handles Attorney General investigations and proceedings, provides counsel on governance and executive compensation issues and strategic planning.
+She also handles Attorney General proceedings, approvals, reports and investigations, and provides counsel on governance and executive compensation issues, and strategic planning.

 Prior to joining Hooper, Lundy & Bookman, Ms. Cammarano was chief legal counsel for Memorial Health Services.
 As a member of Memorial's executive leadership team, Ms. Cammarano played a key role in a number of significant transactions, including: